garrandall/popular-music-data/tracks/fall-clay-walker.md

 ---
 Oh look there you go again
 Puttin on that smile again
-Even though i know you've had a bad day
+Even though I know you've had a bad day
 Doin this doin that
 Always puttin yourself last
 A whole lotta give and not enough take